-The hole selective III-V Solar cells have been demonstrated for the first time by Tuomas Haggren et al. in November 2022, with a solar conversion efficiency of 13.4%, using oxygen assisted Copper Iodide (CuI) on i-GaAs.
-The incorporated oxygen on CuI enhances the hole selectivity of the solar cells and improves the conversion efficiency of the cell with $V{OC}$ of near 1.0 V. With significant impact and a low cost crystal growth method, it enables full carrier-selective architectures and reduces the manufacturing complexities of cells [48].
+Hole selective III - V Solar cell has been demonstrated first time by Tuomas Haggren at al. in November 2022 with solar conversion efficiency 13.4% using oxygen reached Copper Iodide (CuI) on i-GaAs.
+The incorporated oxygen on CuI enhance hole selectivity of solar cell and improve the conversion efficiency of the cell with VOC of near 1 V. With significant impact and low cost crystal growth method it enables full carrier - selective architectures and reduce manufacturing complexities of cell [48].
 Then, in January 2023, they demonstrated a multilayer epitaxial lift-off process with epitaxial strain.
-After the lift-off, the films remained of good integrity without external support and demonstrated a cm-scale solar cell.
-They suggested that a scalable multilayer lift-off process can reduce 4- to 6-cost effect compared to a singlelayer epitaxial lift-off process [49].
-In March 2023, Wu Xiaoxu et al. to find out the long-term stability tested unencapsulated flexible GaInP/GaAs/InGaAs thin film solar cells at 85°C damp heat for more than 1000 hours and 420 thermal cycling between -60°C and 75°C, respectively.
-The few decreases in $V{OC}$ , enhance the recombination and the reverse saturation current.
+After the lift-off, the films remain good integrity without external support and demonstrated a cm-scale solar cell.
+They suggested that scalable multilayer lift-off process can be reduce 4- to 6- cost effect than single-layer epitaxial lift-off process [49].
+In March 2023, Wu Xiaoxu at al. to find out the long-term stability tested unencapsulated flexible GaInP/GaAs/InGaAs thin film solar cells at 85°C damp heat for more than 1000 hours and 420 thermal cycling between - $60^{\circ}C$ and $75^{\circ}C$ respectively.
+The few decrease in VOC, enhance the recombination and the reverse saturation current.
 These performances were good and showed the stable and reliable device fabrication art.
-First, in the GaAs substrate, the GaInP lattice matched subcells were deposited, then lattice mismatched InGaAs subcell was grown.
-To grow these solar cells, metal-organic chemical vapor deposition (MOCVD) was used, and the process that had been used is shown in Figure 5 [50].
+First, in the GaAs substrate, the GaInP lattice matched subcells were deposited then lattice mismatched InGaAs subcell was grown.
+To grown these solar cells, the metal-organic chemical vapor deposition (MOCVD) was used and followed process is shown in Figure 5 [50].

-Figure 5 the flow chart of process for the flexible GaInP/GaAs/InGaAs solar cells [50].
+Figure 5 show the flow chart of process for the flexible GaInP/GaAs/InGaAs solar cells [50].